How to Track SEO Rankings with Google Analytics

 How?
 By connecting Google Search Console with Google Analytics.

 To get started, connect Search Console and Analytics if you haven’t already.
-Then, go to Acquisition » Search Console » Queries.
+Then, go to Reports » Search Console » Queries.
 Here, you’ll see the keywords and phrases that were used to find you in Google search results.

 If you’re a WordPress user, you can also track keyword rankings and clicks by using MonsterInsights.
 It’s the best Google Analytics plugin for WordPress and allows you to set up advanced tracking in just a few clicks.